alix-tz/aspyre-gt/README.md

 Note the following elements:
 - if `TextBlock/Shape/Polygon/@POINTS`: Ax,Ay Bx,By Cx,Cy Dx,Dy
 - and if `TextBlock/TextLine/@BASELINE`: BASELINE
-- then `TextBlck/TextLine/@BASELINE` should be: Ax,BASELINE Bx,BASELINE
+- then `TextBlck/TextLine/@BASELINE` should be: Ax BASELINE Bx BASELINE